DaurenNox/DaurenNope/README.md

 - 🖇 Currently building projects for porfolio and working on the side project [SpinYourLife](https://spinyourlife.me/)

-- 💻 I’m currently learning emaiSolidity, Typescript, React, NextJS, TailwindCSS, testing w/ Mocha/Chai
+- 💻 I’m currently working with Solidity, Typescript, React, NextJS, TailwindCSS, testing w/ Mocha/Chai

 - 🧑🏽‍💻 Always open to network and work on all kinds of web3 projects